 The US dollar is the presentation currency of the Company.
 Assets and liabilities of our subsidiaries are translated into US dollars at the exchange rate in effect at the balance sheet date.
 Revenues and expenses are translated into US dollars using daily exchange rates.
 Translation adjustments resulting from this process are accumulated in other comprehensive income (loss) as a separate component of shareholders' equity.
-On substantial liquidation of a foreign operation, the component of other accumulated comprehensive income relating to that particular foreign operation is recognized in the consolidated statements of operations.
+On substantial liquidation of a foreign operation, the component of accumulated other comprehensive income relating to that particular foreign operation is recognized in the consolidated statements of operations.

 The functional currency of each of our entities is the local currency in which they operate.
 Transactions incurred in currencies other than the local currency of an entity are converted to the local currency at the transaction date.
 Monetary assets and liabilities denominated in foreign currencies are re-measured into the local currency at the exchange rate in effect at the balance sheet date.
-All foreign currency remeasurement gains and losses are included in net income.
-For the year ended January 31, 2017, foreign currency re-measurement loss of \$0.1 million was included in net income (January 31, 2016 - loss of \$0.2 million; January 31, 2015 - gain of \$1.4 million).
+All foreign currency re-measurement gains and losses are included in net income.
+For the year ended January 31, 2019, foreign currency re-measurement loss of \$0.4 million was included in net income (January 31, 2018 - loss of \$0.4 million; January 31, 2017 - loss of \$0.1 million).